-A few days ago, Star Sports showed the highlights of Australian Open 2009 and for those who missed that tournament, like I did, even such bits and pieces is godsend.
-So while I was glued on to the television screen, watching Rafael Nadal conquering all odds and crushing the spirits of Fernando Verdasco and Roger Federer en route of clinching his first ever Australian Open trophy, my mind went back to some of the best matches in Melbourne, featuring Nadal.
+A few days ago Star Sports showed the highlights of Australian Open 2009 and for those who had missed that tournament, even such bits and pieces were godsend.
+So while I was watching Rafael Nadal, conquering all odds and crushing the spirits of Fernando Verdasco and Roger Federer en route of clinching his first ever Australian Open trophy, my mind went back to some of the best matches in Melbourne, featuring Nadal.
 Some he won, some he lost - but these matches still stay fresh in the memories.

 Saturday, 11 January 2014

 There was a time when I used to avoid hard court season like plague.
 In those days, for me tennis began with European clay court season and ended on the picture perfect grass courts of Wimbledon.
 The reason behind this strange dislike is obvious, as during that time Rafael Nadal (my favorite player) was struggling on hard courts, and people began to write him off as a one-court wonder.
 But one match changed it all for me - and it was the grueling Australian Open semifinal between Nadal and Fernando Verdasco in 2009.
 After that marathon match there was another epic in store - a tear-jerking final against the great Roger Federer, and the rest is history.
 With the 2009 title, Rafa went on to rewrite tennis history books.
 So thanks to Rafa and Australian Open 2009, my interest in hard court tennis was rekindled.
 Now, I am putting a sudden break to my Nadal fan story and heading straight over to the post.